 Yes No

-FSANZ is not responsible for complaints.
-In Australia, investigation of food complaints is undertaken by state and territory authorities or your local council.
+Yes and also, food businesses should keep records of complaints and action taken.
+Food businesses are required to notify justisdictions of food complaints if there is a health risk or non-compliance.
+In Australia, investigation of food complaints is undertaken by state and territory authorities or the local council.
 Here is some more information from QLD Who Do I Contact With a Food Complaint? - Safe Food

 How long does it take to complete a business registration permit for MSMEs and street vendors?